 If you notice these less serious side effects, talk with your doctor:

-- Redness, pain, itching, burning, swelling, or a lump under your skin where the shot is given.
+- Redness, pain, itching, burning, swelling, tenderness, or a lump under the skin where the shot was given